Prof Linda Ross

-- British Association for the Study of Spirituality (Honorary Secretary & founding member)
+- British Association for the Study of Spirituality (Founding Member, Membership Secretary)

 - Reviewer for several journals

-Spiritual needs and spiritual support preferences of people with end stage heart failure and their carers.
-Funded by Nevill Hall Thrombosis & General Research Fund.
+- Spiritual needs and spiritual support preferences of people with end stage heart failure and their carers.
+Nevill Hall Thrombosis & General Research Fund.
 2008-2011.

-Developing spiritual care competencies for nurses and midwives.
-PhD studentship awarded in collaboration with University of Malta.
+- ‘Framework of competencies in spiritual care for nurses and midwives’.
+PhD studentship USW in collaboration with University of Malta.
 2009-2014

 If you are a journalist on deadline and you need to speak with a member of university staff with particular expertise, please contact the Press Office.